publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s637.md

 >         “(3) the comprehensive subcontracting plan applies to the contract.

->     “(d)  __Failure To Make a Good Faith Effort To Comply With a Company-wide Subcontracting Plan__  __.—__
+>     “(d)  __Failure To Make a Good Faith Effort To Comply With a Comprehensive Subcontracting Plan__  __.—__

->     A contractor that has negotiated a comprehensive subcontracting plan under the test program shall be subject to section 8(d)(4)(F) of the Small Business Act ([15 U.S.C.
-637(d)(4)(F)][/us/usc/t15/s637/d/4/F]) regarding the assessment of liquidated damages for failure to make a good faith effort to comply with its company-wide plan and the goals specified in that plan.
+>         (1) A contractor that has negotiated a comprehensive subcontracting plan under the test program shall be subject to section 8(d)(4)(F) of the Small Business Act ([15 U.S.C.
+637(d)(4)(F)][/us/usc/t15/s637/d/4/F]) regarding the assessment of liquidated damages for failure to make a good faith effort to comply with its comprehensive subcontracting plan and the goals specified in that plan.
+In addition, any such failure shall be a factor considered as part of the evaluation of past performance of an offeror.

+>         “(2) Effective in fiscal year 2016 and each fiscal year thereafter in which the test program is in effect, the Secretary of Defense may not negotiate a comprehensive subcontracting plan for a fiscal year with any contractor with which such a plan was negotiated in the prior fiscal year if the Secretary determines that the contractor did not meet the subcontracting goals negotiated in the plan for the prior fiscal year.

 >     “(e)  __Test Program Period__  __.—__

 >     The test program authorized by subsection (a) shall begin on October 1, 1990, unless Congress adopts a resolution disapproving the test program.
-The test program shall terminate on December 31, 2014.
+The test program shall terminate on December 31, 2017.

 >     “(f)  __Report__  __.—__

->         (1) Not later than March 1, 1994, and March 1, 2012, the Secretary of Defense shall submit a report on the results of the test program to the Committees on Armed Services and on Small Business of the Senate and the House of Representatives \[Committee on Small Business of Senate now Committee on Small Business and Entrepreneurship of Senate\].
+>     Not later than September 30, 2015, the Comptroller General of the United States shall submit a report on the results of the test program to the Committees on Armed Services and on Small Business of the House of Representatives and the Committees on Armed Services and on Small Business and Entrepreneurship of the Senate.

->         “(2) Before submitting such report to the committees referred to in paragraph (1), the Secretary shall transmit the proposed report to the Administrator of the Small Business Administration.
-The report submitted to the committees shall include any comments and recommendations relating to the report that are transmitted to the Secretary by the Administrator before the date specified in such paragraph.

 >     “(g)  __Definitions__  __.—__

->     As used in this section:
+>     In this section, the term ‘covered small business concern’ includes each of the following:

->         “(1) The term ‘small business concern’ shall have the same meaning as is provided in section 8(d)(3)(C) of the Small Business Act ([15 U.S.C.
-637(d)(3)(C)][/us/usc/t15/s637/d/3/C]), and includes a small business concern owned and controlled by socially and economically disadvantaged individuals.
+>         “(1) A small business concern, as that term is defined under section 3(a) of the Small Business Act ([15 U.S.C.
+632(a)][/us/usc/t15/s632/a]).

+>         “(2) A small business concern owned and controlled by veterans, as that term is defined in section 3(q)(3) of such Act ([15 U.S.C.
+632(q)(3)][/us/usc/t15/s632/q/3]).

+>         “(3) A small business concern owned and controlled by service-disabled veterans, as that term is defined in section 3(q)(2) of such Act ([15 U.S.C.
+632(q)(2)][/us/usc/t15/s632/q/2]).

+>         “(4) A qualified HUBZone small business concern, as that term is defined under section 3(p)(5) of such Act ([15 U.S.C.
+632(p)(5)][/us/usc/t15/s632/p/5]).

->         “(2) The term ‘small business concern owned and controlled by socially and economically disadvantaged individuals’ shall have the same meaning as is provided in section 8(d)(3)(C) of the Small Business Act ([15 U.S.C.
-637(d)(3)(C)][/us/usc/t15/s637/d/3/C]).”
+>         “(5) A small business concern owned and controlled by socially and economically disadvantaged individuals, as that term is defined in section 8(d)(3)(C) of such Act ([15 U.S.C.
+637(d)(3)(C)][/us/usc/t15/s637/d/3/C]).

+>         “(6) A small business concern owned and controlled by women, as that term is defined under section 3(n) of such Act ([15 U.S.C.
+632(n)][/us/usc/t15/s632/n]).”

  __Contract Options and Modifications__